langfuse/langfuse-java/README.md

 ## Publishing to Maven Central

-This project is configured to publish to both Maven Central.
+This project is configured to publish to Maven Central.

-### Required Secrets

 To publish to Maven Central, you need to configure the following secrets in your GitHub repository:

 - `OSSRH_USERNAME`: Your Sonatype OSSRH username